Congelier House is a monumental part of Pittsburgh’s haunted history.

 The Equitable Gas Company itself remained in the neighborhood, but on November 14, 1927, workers were attempting to repair a leak atop a massive natural gas storage tank.
 A giant flame erupted from the tank and sent the container into the air.
 The eruption sent debris and human remains everywhere.
 More tanks began to explode, creating more large fireballs.
 The smoke and destruction were visible for miles.
 The damage reached as far as East Liberty.
 The house at 1129 Ridge Ave was only two blocks from the site of the explosion.
 The house itself was completely demolished, leaving only a large crater behind.
 Locals believed the house was transported back to hell.

 Although the house is no longer standing, many believe the original location of the home to be a hotspot for spiritual activity.
-It is said that the spirits of the tortured souls have been spotted wandering the highway was built on the location of the house.
+It is said that the spirits of the tortured souls have been spotted wandering the highway that was built on the location of the house.

 Facts about the Congelier House